Zymo-Research/docker-bcl2fastq/README.md

 on the setup of your computer or computing cluster.
 * `<RUN FOLDER>`: The full path of the run folder.
 E.g. ``.
 * `OUTPUT FOLDER`: The process will create a `Unaligned` folder inside the `OUTPUT FOLDER` you specifiy here.
 The `Unaligned` contains all **Fastq** files.
+* --name flag doesnt need to be given.
+If no name is given, the docker container will get a random name.
 ## Troubleshooting
 * If you want to access the container after running (maybe for debugging), do not use `--rm=true` argument.
 * use `docker logs bcl2fastq` to access the log files.